t9md/atom-vim-mode-plus-replace-with-execution/README.md

 This is operator plugin for [vim-mode-plus](https://atom.io/packages/vim-mode-plus).

 Replace selected text with the result of stdout of execution.
-So, **you have to careful enough every time you use this command**.
+So, **you have to be very careful every time you use this command**.
 Don't set keymap if you are working in critical environment to avoid unwanted invocation.

 Pipe(`|`) is not supported.